Ranked #1 Children's Hospital by U.S. News & World Report

 How Children’s Hospital Boston approaches obstructive sleep apnea:

-At Children’s, we treat children with obstructive sleep apnea through our Center for Pediatric Sleep Disorders, a team that includes pediatric specialists in Neurology, Pulmonology and Developmental Medicine.
+At Children’s, we treat children with obstructive sleep apnea through our Sleep Center, a team that includes pediatric specialists in Neurology, Pulmonology and Developmental Medicine.
 Children whose sleep apnea is caused by enlargement of their adenoids and tonsils are also treated in the General Otolaryngology Program (ear, nose and throat specialists).

 Drawing on our extensive experience treating this disorder in young patients, we use a multidisciplinary approach to ensure the right treatment for your child's specific symptoms and circumstances.